qurashiakeel/qa-fullstack-series/README.md

 # qa-fullstack-series

 > [!TIP]
-> This is the repo for _completely FREE_ fullstact development with Qurashi Akeel.
+> This is the repo for _completely FREE_ fullstack development with Qurashi Akeel.

 ## Resources: